Amarillo Center Students

 - Phone or email the liaison librarian for your subject area for specific assistance.

-- Use our online form, available 24/7, to send a question to the Reference Unit.
+- Use our email a librarian form, available 24/7, to send a question to the Reference Unit.
 (Most responses within 1 business day).

 - The library's Cite It page shows you how to cite basic sources using APA,or MLA style.